kumar-uma-kant/JAVASCRIPT/NOTES/notes.md

 ## underscore\_ : defines private property , not gone to use of normal users

 ## note: '#' (as new proposal in js) will also used for private purpose

+## mostly used as: 👇

+note: 1."for-of" used with array 2. " for-in" used with Object